coleifer/ukt/docs/api.rst

         :return: all key/value tuples in database
         :rtype: generator

-    .. py:attribute:: size

-        Property which exposes the size information returned by the :py:meth:`~KyotoTycoon.status` API, for the default database.

-    .. py:attribute:: path

-        Property which exposes the filename/path returned by the :py:meth:`~KyotoTycoon.status` API, for the default database.

-    .. py:method:: set_database(db)
+.. py:class:: Cursor(protocol, cursor_id, db=None)

+    :param KyotoTycoon protocol: client instance.
+    :param int cursor_id: cursor unique identifier.
-        :param int db: database index
+    :param int db: database index.
+    :param bool decode_values: decode values using client serializer when reading from the cursor.
+    :param bool encode_values: encode values using client serializer when writing to the cursor.

-        Specify the default database index for the client.
+    Create a helper for working with the database using the cursor interface.

+    .. py:method:: jump(key=None)

+        :param str key: key to jump to or ``None``.
+        :return: boolean indicating success.

+        Jump to the given key.
+If not provided, will jump to the first key in the database.

+    .. py:method:: jump_back(key=None)

+        :param str key: key to jump backwards to or ``None``.
+        :return: boolean indicating success.

+        Jump backwards to the given key.
+If not provided, will jump to the last key in the database.

+    .. py:method:: step()

+        :return: boolean indicating success.

+        Step to the next key.
+Returns ``False`` when past the last key of the database.

+    .. py:method:: step_back()

+        :return: boolean indicating success.

+        Step to the previous key.
+Returns ``False`` when past the first key of the database.

+    .. py:method:: key(step=False)

+        :param bool step: step to next record after reading.
+        :return: key of the currently-selected record.

+    .. py:method:: value(step=False)

+        :param bool step: step to next record after reading.
+        :return: value of the currently-selected record.

+    .. py:method:: get(step=False)

+        :param bool step: step to next record after reading.
+        :return: ``(key, value)`` of the currently-selected record.

+    .. py:method:: set_value(value, step=False, expire_time=None)

+        :param value: value to set
+        :param bool step: step to next record after writing.
+        :param int expire_time: optional expire time for record.
+        :return: boolean indicating success.

+        Set the value at the currently-selected record.

+    .. py:method:: remove()

+        :return: boolean indicating success.

+        Remove the currently-selected record.

+    .. py:method:: seize(step=False)

+        :param bool step: step to next record after writing.
+        :return: ``(key, value)`` of the currently-selected record.

+        Get and remove the currently-selected record.

+    .. py:method:: close()

+        :return: boolean indicating success.

+        Close the cursor.

 Embedded Servers
 ----------------

-.. py:class:: EmbeddedServer(server='ktserver', host='127.0.0.1', port=None, database='*', server_args=None)
+.. py:class:: EmbeddedServer(server='ktserver', host='127.0.0.1', port=None, database='*', serializer=None, server_args=None, quiet=False)

-    :param str server: path to ktserver executable
+    :param str server: path to ktserver executable.
-    :param str host: host to bind server on
+    :param str host: host to bind server on.
-    :param int port: port to use (optional)
+    :param int port: port to use (optional).
-    :param str database: database filename, default is in-memory hash table
+    :param str database: database filename, default is in-memory hash table.
+    :param serializer: serializer to use, e.g. ``KT_BINARY`` or ``KT_MSGPACK``.
     :param list server_args: additional command-line arguments for server
+    :param bool quiet: minimal logging and output.

     Create a manager for running an embedded (sub-process) Kyoto Tycoon server.
     If the port is not specified, a random high port will be used.